UN-ICC/icc-oidc-bridge/README.md

  code$ python manage.py creatersakey
  RSA key successfully created with kid: 3fd0079d2f87421708864ee9c84c8d4d
  ```
- And update the local.py with the new kid
+ And update the local.py with the new key

 - Create a presentation configuration using the admin.
 Example: